AllenInstitute/MIES/Packages/doc/developers.rst

 install with the following settings:

 - Install for Igor Pro 8 64bit
-- Admin installation into `%PROGRAMFILES%\MIES` for the current user
+- Admin installation into `%PROGRAMFILES%\MIES` for the current user, pass `/ALLUSER` to install for all users
 - Install all Hardware XOPs

 Possible existing MIES installations will be silently uninstalled.